-How to build a WordPress theme using the 10Web Builder
+How to build a WordPress theme using the 10Web AI Website Builder

 Now that you know what types of WordPress themes there are and when you might need a custom theme, let’s go over how you can create one.

 The benefit of this approach is that you can save time and effort creating a custom WordPress theme.
-Thanks to the AI website builder, you can create a copy of your website in a matter of minutes instead of wasting hours writing code from scratch.
+Thanks to the AI website builder, you can automate the creation process of your theme and have the AI generate images and content in a matter of minutes instead of wasting hours writing code from scratch.

 This is especially beneficial if you’re a beginner or mid-level developer since you don’t have to worry about running into the problem of not being sure how to properly code something.

 1. Create landing pages and initial content with AI Builder

 To get started with our custom theme, we’ll begin by using the AI Builder.
 The AI Builder uses deep neural networks and powerful AI algorithms to create website pages with the help of the 10Web Builder and premium widgets.

 On top of creating website pages, it can also create header and footer templates, which we need for a complete WordPress theme as we’ve mentioned earlier.

 Get a head start on website creation with AI

 Create a custom website tailored to your business needs 10X faster with 10Web AI Website Builder!